John Partridge (artist): Royal patronage

 The move seems to have paid off: his career blossomed.
 Between 1827 and 1845, he painted over two hundred portraits, earning him £2762 in 1841 alone.
 Many were of prestigious sitters, including an 1836 commission from Leopold I of Belgium, which led two years later to the patronage of Queen Victoria.
-He painted several successful portraits of the Queen and of Prince Albert,The Royal Collection: John Partridge (accessed 19 August 2007) and in 1843, he became 'portrait painter-extraordinary' to the Queen.
+He painted several successful portraits of the Queen and of Prince Albert, and in 1843, he became a 'portrait painter-extraordinary' to the Queen.
 Queen Victoria's attentions were, however, to prove fickle, and the 1842 arrival of Franz Xaver Winterhalter, soon the new favourite, cut short Partridge's career as a royal portraitist.

 Later career and legacy

 In 1846, Partridge made the decision never to exhibit again at the Royal Academy, after two of his portraits were placed insultingly badly, probably in consequence of a dispute more than a decade earlier with fellow artist and Royal Academician, Ramsay Richard Reinagle, over Partridge altering one of Reinagle's pictures for the owner.
 He did not change his mind even when, two years later, Reinagle was discredited for claiming another artist's work as his own.

 Although Partridge set up a gallery in his studio to exhibit his works, commissions plummeted, with only 76 portraits in the period from 1845 to 1865, and his income inevitably suffered.
 Towards the end of his life, Partridge railed against this injustice in a pamphlet, On the Constitution and Management of the Royal Academy (1864), writing that he had been "driven from the position I held in public estimation and employment ... as the penalty for maintaining any degree of self-respect and independent feeling."

 Partridge died in London in 1872.
 He had earlier donated some of his unsold paintings to the National Portrait Gallery, where many are still on display.